 The Federal Housing Administration (FHA), which is inside the U.S. Department of Housing and Urban Development (HUD), plays a vital part in assisting low and moderate-income individuals qualify for mortgage loans.
 An office of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get

 FHA provides mortgage insurance to the private lenders, making the buyers eligible for a mortgage loan.

 Interest rates with an FHA loan are typically the market interest rate, while the down payment with an FHA loan will be below those of conventional loans.
 Closing costs can be covered by the mortgage, while your down payment can be as low as 3 percent of the total amount.

 With a guarantee from the Department of Veterans Affairs, a VA loan is offered to veterens and service people.
 This special loan requires no down payment, has reduced closing costs, and offers a competitive rate of interest.
 While the mortgages don't originate from the VA, the department certifies applicants by providing eligibility certificates.

 You can fund a down payment using a second mortgage that closes along with the first.
 In most cases the first mortgage is for 80% of the cost of the home and the "piggyback" funds 10%.
 The borrower pays the remaining 10%, rather than having to pull together the usual 20% down payment.

 - Carry-Back loans

-Need to talk about your down payment?
-Give us a call at 310-379-5997.
+Need to talk about down payment options?
+Give us a call: 310-379-5997.